MIT-SPARK/Kimera-VIO/README.md

 ```

 Note 1a: if you use MKL in gtsam, you may need to add to .bashrc a line similar to: source /opt/intel/parallel_studio_xe_2018/compilers_and_libraries_2018/linux/mkl/bin/mklvars.sh intel64
+(Alternatively, type `locate compilervars.sh` and then `source $output file.sh that you got from locate$`, add to your .bashrc to automate).
 Note 1b: sometimes you may need to add /usr/local/lib to LD_LIBRARY_PATH in ~/.bashrc (if you get lib not found errors at run or test time)
 Note 2: you may have to add %YAML:1.0 as first line in all YAML files :-(
 Note 3: we are considering to enable EPI in GTSAM, which will require to set the GTSAM_THROW_CHEIRALITY_EXCEPTION to false (cmake flag).